realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

        subgraph PersonManager["Class “PersonManager” 🙇‍"]
-          note["Note: This is not an object instance, this only contains function pointers to static methods."]
+          note["Note: This is not an object instance, it only contains function pointers to static methods.

+                Is this OO💩?
+          "]
           PersonManagerClassChangeAgeMethodFunctionPointer{{"
              static method changeAge(Person p, int newAge) @DEAD2BC8:
              { p.age = newAge }